George Eliot(1819–1880)

 Mary Anne Evans (pen name George Eliot)

-The Warwickshire land-agent's daughter who took a man's pen name at thirty-seven, lived with the married George Henry Lewes from 1854 across twenty-four years, and wrote *Middlemarch*, *The Mill on the Floss* and *Daniel Deronda* as the foundational moral-realist novelist of the Victorian English language.
+The Warwickshire land-agent's daughter who translated the German biblical critics, edited the Westminster Review, and wrote Middlemarch, The Mill on the Floss and Daniel Deronda as the foundational moral-realist novelist of the Victorian English language.

-Mary Anne Evans was born on 22 November 1819 at the small farmhouse at South Farm on the Arbury Hall estate in north Warwickshire, the youngest daughter of Robert Evans, a Welsh-descended land agent to the Newdigate family of Arbury, and his second wife Christiana Pearson.
-The Welsh-origin Evans family of the previous generation had come up from the Denbighshire borderland in the mid-eighteenth century; Robert had built a respected working career as Newdigate estate manager.
-The household was Anglican-evangelical, comfortable, and held to the strict Sunday observance of the late-Georgian rural professional class.
-Mary Anne was schooled first at the Miss Lathom's day school at Attleborough and then as a boarder at Mrs Wallington's school in Nuneaton from nine; from thirteen to sixteen she boarded at the Miss Franklins' school in Coventry, where the lessons in classical and modern languages, philosophy and English literature took her academically beyond what the conventional working position of a girl from her station would expect.
+Mary Anne Evans was born on 22 November 1819 at South Farm on the Arbury Hall estate in north Warwickshire, the youngest daughter of Robert Evans, a Welsh-descended land agent to the Newdigate family, and Christiana Pearson.
+She was schooled at Nuneaton and Coventry, where the lessons in classical and modern languages, philosophy and English literature took her well beyond what her station was expected to reach.

-Her mother died in 1836 when she was sixteen, and she was brought home to keep the household for her father.
-The next eight years at the Foleshill house outside Coventry were the years of the foundational reading: the Greek and Latin classics at her own desk, German philosophy and biblical criticism in the original (Strauss's *Das Leben Jesu*, Feuerbach's *Wesen des Christentums*, the writings of the higher critics), and the long working friendship with the Bray-Hennell circle of Coventry liberal-Unitarian intellectuals who kept her in books and conversation.
-She translated Strauss's *Life of Jesus* into English (published anonymously, 1846) at twenty-six and Feuerbach's *Essence of Christianity* (published, again anonymously but under her own initials, 1854) at thirty-four.
-The two translations introduced the German biblical and theological criticism of the 1830s and 1840s to the English-language reading public and were the foundation of her literary reputation in the high-cultural London intellectual networks she was about to enter.
+Brought home at sixteen to keep house for her father, she made those years the foundation of her reading: the classics at her own desk, German philosophy and biblical criticism in the original, and a working friendship with the liberal-intellectual circle of Coventry.
+She translated Strauss's Life of Jesus into English at twenty-six and Feuerbach's Essence of Christianity at thirty-four, introducing the German biblical and theological criticism of the period to the English reading public and making her reputation in the high-cultural London networks she was about to enter.

 Achievements

-- ·Translated David Friedrich Strauss's *Das Leben Jesu* into English, 1846
+- ·Translated David Friedrich Strauss's Life of Jesus into English, 1846

 - ·Adam Bede published, 1859